 Take a look at the storage compartment and see how many gallons the unit can hold.
 The ideal amount depends on the scale of work you’re doing – bigger projects would require a larger tank to reduce the number of times it needs to be emptied.
 However, if you don’t mind heading outdoors and dumping the sawdust and chips after every 30 or 40 minutes of work, a smaller 1- to 2-gallon tank would be okay.

 Included Cleaning Attachments

-Even though the dust extractor’s hose typically connects directly onto power tools, assuming that their ports are compatible, it’s still a good idea to find a model that comes with different cleaning attachments or are available for purchase.
+Even though the dust extractor’s hose typically connects directly to power tools, assuming that their ports are compatible, it’s still a good idea to find a model that comes with different cleaning attachments or is available for purchase.
 A long nozzle would work best at suctioning fallen debris that accumulates under and behind power tools.